merimak/802_15_4MACperf_datasets/datasets/README.md

 # Dataset description

-The 802.15.4 MAC layer performance datasets consist of 12 files, corresponding to measurements from different observation interval granularity used in the experiments, located in the folder *Training_data*.
-The folder contains a fine-granularity dataset with short-term MAC statistics over a time interval of 5 seconds, and several coarse-granularity dataset with long-term MAC statistics over 10, 15, 20, 25, 30, 35, 40, 45, 50 and 55*s*.
+The 802.15.4 MAC layer performance datasets consist of 12 files, corresponding to measurements from different observation interval granularity used in the experiments, located in the folder [*Training_data*](Training_data/).
+The folder contains a fine-granularity dataset with short-term MAC statistics over a time interval of 5 seconds, and several derived coarse-granularity dataset with long-term MAC statistics over 10, 15, 20, 25, 30, 35, 40, 45, 50 and 55*s*.
 In particular, it contains the following datasets:
 * MAC-level statistics over a time interval of 5 seconds (i.e. 802_15_4_MACperf_5s.csv)